artoman42/Winstars_Test_Task/README.md

 ```
 With <your_kaggle_data_dir_path> provide your data folder in kaggle format, or by default it will be `./data/kaggle_data`.
 Also all names must be same to kaggle competion, or you will need to change them in `settings.json`.
 By the default <model_weights_path> it will takes my pretrained model from `scr/model_weigths/best_baseline.hdf5`. <amount> is integer amount of test data, on which you wanna test inference.

+## Overview
+It was very interesting experience, and i have learned and tried many new things, but don't have much time to implement in practice.
+But i wanna say thank you for this opportunity, and will looking forward for results.